 2.1 Area of the Study

-The study was conducted in Iringa municipal, where four secondary school were selected for the study, including Mawelewele, Kwakilosa, St. Dominic, and Spring Valley Secondary Schools.
+The study was conducted in Iringa municipal, where four secondary schools were selected for the study, including Mawelewele, Kwakilosa, St. Dominic, and Spring Valley Secondary Schools.
 Those schools were selected based on their performance trends in the Form Four national examinations over the past three years.
 For the past several year, private schools have higher academic performance compared to public schools in Tanzania.
 This tendency led to the questions related to the various factors contributing to the differences in the performance of students.
 This study aims at examining the perceived effect of performance-based incentives on secondary school performance.
 The study aimed to explore factors behind the poor academic achievement in the public schools relative to the one in the higher-performing private schools by targeting selected schools in Iringa municipal.
 By focusing on those factors, the study can suggest relevant interventions to improve teacher’s compensation, teacher’s performance, and student performance in public schools.
 Moreover, the results of the study would offer policy recommendations to ensure the narrowing of the performance gap between the government and the private secondary schools in Iringa Municipality.

 2.2 Research approach And Design